CedricDumont/blog/src/posts/2019/03-09-part-1-full-fsharp-stack-a-fable-of-web.md

 ## Fable First look

-let's create tha application in a rootfolder called fullfsharp
+let's create tha application in a rootfolder called fullfsharp. type the command in as they flow.
+I will also add the **cd** command when needed.

 ### Preparation